 4. Nap time

-Except, of course, when you fall asleep with your child, who is actually not asleep at all but rather covering his sister with moisturiser (super expensive stuff too!) and adding “spots” to her legs with liquid black eyeliner.
+Except, of course, when you fall asleep with your child, who is actually not asleep at all but rather covering his sister with moisturiser (the super-expensive stuff too!) and adding “spots” to her legs with liquid black eyeliner.

 5. Eating an entire meal without someone touching you (or your food)

 I am not sure why, but somehow my food always looks so much more appetising than my daughter’s exact same dinner.
-It just tastes better if she’s sitting on me, backwashing in my water and taking all the best bites.
+It also tastes better if she’s sitting on me, backwashing in my water and taking all the best bites.
 So it is unimaginable luxury when I get the opportunity to sit alone with my own plate of my own food that no-one will put their grubby hands in!

 6. Hide and seek